mattmorgan6/ModernXamarinCalendar/README.md

 ### Set Up
 #### Step 1
   Install the Nuget Package using Nuget Package Manager or
+>  Install-Package ModernXamarinCalendar -Version 1.0.0
+  in the Package Manager Console.

 #### Step 2
   yada yada yada